What Is First-party Data and Why Is It So Important?

 Your data is only as good as your data management strategy.
 You need to develop the right strategy to collect, store, manage, and share your first-party data across the company, so every department delivers consistent, relevant, and impactful customer experiences.

 What are your requirements for customer experiences across the entire organization?
 Once you know what you want to do, you can figure out what types of data you need to implement those experiences.
 Next, you need a way to bring all your data together, so it can be validated, cleansed, standardized, and compiled to make available to everyone who needs it.
 This includes zero-party data, but also any kind of relevant second- and third-party data that can help complete a holistic picture of your customer.

 To build a first-party data strategy, follow these steps:

 Define Your Goals and Objectives

-The first thing you need to understand is the goals and objectives for your business.
-Is your goal to sell a certain amount of a product, acquire new customers for a new product or service, improve customer support and build loyalty?
+Is your goal to sell a certain amount of a product, acquire new customers for a new product or service, improve customer support, or build loyalty?
 Once you understand your goals, you can start to map out the activities and tactics you will perform to achieve them.
 It’s the activities and tactics that inform the type of customer data you need.

 Identify Customer Data Sources and the Type of Data Collected

-With goals and objectives defined and mapped to specific activities and tactics, you know the type of data you need.
-Now it’s time to understand what customer data sources you have and the types of data you collect already.
-First, look at the systems you currently use and document the data collected by those systems.
-Include all systems across the company – you might be surprised to find that some of your customer and audience data is hidden in siloed applications.
+Now it’s time to understand what customer data sources you have and the types of data you already collect.
+Look at the systems you currently use and document the data collected by those systems.
+There might be data hidden in siloed applications or outdated solutions.